Family Violence Charges

 Aggressive Defense Against Family Violence Charges

 If you have been charged with an offense involving an allegation of Family Violence, you should know that it carries serious, life-changing, legal and practical consequences.
 You will need a smart, aggressive, Family Violence Attorney to defend you.
-NEIL PASK, a former Dallas County Misdemeanor Judge, Chief Felony Prosecutor at the Dallas D.A.’s office and now, a respected Criminal Defense attorney, has successfully handled hundreds of Family Violence cases.
-Having trained many prosecutors, Neil knows what strategies they will use to try to convict you and he can determine how to best defend you against them.
+PASK LAW has successfully handled hundreds of Family Violence cases.
+Having trained many prosecutors, Neil Pask knows what strategies they will use to try to convict you and he can determine how to best defend you against them.
+Harrison Pask won a number of challenging verdicts at trial against well regarded defense attorneys in his time as an Assistant District Attorney in Collin County.

 When police respond to a Family Violence call, somebody is going to jail.
 Put yourself in a police officer’s shoes.
 What happens if a police officer doesn’t make an arrest and somebody is later killed or seriously injured?
 A police officer is specifically given the authority to make an arrest without a warrant of a person who the peace officer has probable cause to believe has committed an offense involving Family Violence.